 Our study finds that the implementation of CSR and the representation of women on corporate boards are positively influence the performance of corporations.
-This implies that firms operating in the energy and mining industries will experience a positive influence on progressing firm performance and achieve greater return on assets (ROA) exhibit commendable when they environmental practices and gender diversity.
+This implies that firms operating in the energy and mining industries will experience a positive influence on progressing firm performance and achieve greater return on assets (ROA) when they exhibit commendable environmental practices and gender diversity.

 For practitioners working in the mining and energy sectors in Indonesia, the results of this study have significant implications.
 The findings of this study may help practitioners in the mining industry become more cognizant of the significance of gender diversity on company boards and CSR initiatives.
 Organizations can adopt policies and procedures that promote gender diversity in response to the benefits that practitioners can identify as a result of effective CSR implementation.
-A critical determinant that must be taken into account when formulating strategic and operational determinations in the energy and mining industries, this possesses the capacity to positively influence performance.
-The findings of this study may serve as inspiration for regulators in Indonesia's mining and energy industries to develop more inclusive policies concerning corporate social responsibility and gender diversity.
-In order to promote gender diversity in the industry and foster robust CSR practices, regulators should contemplate development of a regulatory framework.
+A critical determinant that must be taken into account when formulating strategic and operational determinations in the energy and mining industries, this possesses the capacity to positively influence performance. findings of this study may serve as inspiration for regulators in Indonesia's mining and energy industries to develop more inclusive policies concerning corporate social responsibility and gender diversity.
+In order to promote gender diversity in the industry and foster robust CSR practices, regulators contemplate should development of a regulatory framework.
 This could potentially motivate regulators to develop more efficient mechanisms for overseeing the impact of CSR performance and ensuring its proper implementation.
-In addition to bolstering CSR implementation and promoting gender diversity in this sector, collaboration with practitioners and other stakeholders can be enhanced.
+In addition to bolstering CSR implementation and promoting gender enhanced.
 According to the findings of this study, energy and mining firms in Indonesia that disclose CSR and have a gender-diverse board of directors produce superior results.
 Therefore, we can draw the conclusion that corporate social responsibility sustainability initiatives are becoming more and more integrated into business operations and have an important impact on a company's bottom line.
 Investors may find the findings of this study useful when deciding whether to invest in companies based in developing countries that have implemented CSR or not.
-Additionally, the results provide evidence for policymakers and company managers to mobilize resources in support of CSR and to increase the proportion of women on company boards.
+Additionally, the results provide evidence for policymakers company managers to mobilize resources in support of CSR and to increase the proportion of women on company boards.